-A FEW remarks still remain to be made on the relation in which the two divisions of our conception, Social (or Productive) Capital, and Private (or Acquisitive) Capital,1 stand to one another.
+A few remarks still remain to be made on the relation in which the two divisions of our conception, Social (or Productive) Capital, and Private (or Acquisitive) Capital, 56 stand to one another.
 When enumerating and reviewing the various theories, I have already expressed my views generally on this point, and may here shortly sum them up.
 Private Capital, as we now call it, is the parent conception.
 It is not so much a branch, or a subdivision of the general conception of capital, as the conception itself.
 The conception of National Capital, or, more correctly, Social Capital, has detached itself from the other, in the historical development of theory, as a narrower conception.
-Substantially it is a quite independent In every essential respect (in definition, in conception. scientific employment, and in scope) it stands on entirely independent principles.
-It is bound up with the conception of Private Capital only by the external and subordinate circumstance, that the aggregate of its "intermediate products" happens to coincide in extent with the aggregate of those products which are the source of income to society as a whole, -those products which constitute capital in the older sense.
+Substantially it is a quite independent conception.
+In every essential respect (in definition, in scientific employment, and in scope) it stands on entirely independent principles.
+It is bound up with the conception of Private Capital only by the external and subordinate circumstance, that the aggregate of its "intermediate products" happens to coincide in extent with the aggregate of those products which are the source of income to society as a whole,-those products which constitute capital in the older sense.

-1 As I have already remarked on p.
-38 I consider the terms in brackets, Productive and Acquisitive Capital, as essentially the more appropriate.
-But since Rodbertus and Wagner the terms National and Private capital have been used almost universally, and as I consider it conducive to the final settlement of this jumble of terminology not to disturb names that are fast rooted in common usage, unless there is some quite overwhelming reason for doing so, I content myself with making the one change-which seems to me in any case indispensable-of the term "National" into the term "Social" capital.
 But through a historical accident it is this subordinate feature that has had most to do with the naming of the new conception; and thus it also bears, and will perhaps continue to bear, the name capital.
 And this circumstance, so long as the whole relation was not clearly understood, led to the lamentable tangle so often spoken of, that not only the conceptions themselves, thus similarly named, but the fundamentally distinct problems connected with them, were confused and interchanged.

 This unfortunate confusion of the problems was first attacked, so far as I know, by Rodbertus, and his efforts were seconded with peculiar clearness by Adolf Wagner.
 In the course of this a new interpretation was given to the distinction between National and Private capital, which is highly interesting in itself, and which, at the same time, has been accepted so quickly and over so wide an area that I feel bound to take up a definite position towards it.
-Wagner, like Rodbertus before him.1 makes a distinction between capital as a " purely economic category," and capital "in the historico-legal sense," or property in capital.
-"Capital as a purely economic category, considered apart from the legal relations which obtain as regards property -which serve as technical instruments to produce new goods to a community; it is a store of productive instruments; it is National capital (or a portion of such).
-Capital in the historico-legal sense, or property in capital, is that portion of a person's wealth which may serve him as a means of obtaining an income (Rent, Interest), and which, therefore, is owned by him to this end; it is a Rent Fund, or Private Capital."2 In this the distinction between National capital and Private capital is narrowed down to the distinction between a natural store of goods on the one hand, and the legal rights which private individuals have over that natural store on the other.
+Wagner, like Rodbertus before him, 57 makes a distinction between capital as a "purely economic category," and capital "in the historico-legal sense," or property in capital.
+"Capital as a purely economic category, considered apart from the legal relations which obtain as regards property in capital, is a store of those economic goods,-natural goods,-which serve as technical instruments to produce new goods to a community; it is a store of productive instruments; it is National capital (or a portion of such).
+Capital in the historico-legal sense, or property in capital, is that portion of a person's wealth which may serve him as a means of obtaining an income (Rent, Interest), and which, therefore, is owned by him to this end; it is a Rent Fund, or Private Capital."
+58 In this the distinction between National capital and Private capital is narrowed down to the distinction between a natural store of goods on the one hand, and the legal rights which private individuals have over that natural store on the other.